HOW TO ORGANIZE WAREHOUSE INVENTORY

 Warehouse inventory management lies at the heart of maintaining an adequate facility.
 Everything from proper inventory control to how you have your stock organized determines how smoothly your warehouse functions.
 Even if you think your facility operates well, you can always improve, especially if you have aspirations of growth.
 By implementing these ideas, you can make the most of the space you have.

-Consider these tips for organizing your warehouse:
+Consider these tips and storage ideas for organizing your warehouse:

 - Use information labels and use photos of products

 - Store products sold together near each other

 - Keep best selling products close to the front